 A PERFECT RESEARCH OPPORTUNITY

-Some universities—including Brigham Young University—have responded by using natural turf fields for practice and in their stadiums.
-The challenge is to develop plants and management practices that help the turf stand up to frequent use and allow it to perform well even during the difficult fall months.
+Some universities—including Brigham Young University—have responded by using natural turf fields in the majority of their playing surfaces.
+The challenge for these natural surfaces is to develop management practices that help the turf stand up to frequent use and allow it to perform well even during those periods of high traffic and suboptimal weather conditions.
 It’s a perfect research opportunity.

 PERFECTING WATER AND NUTRIENTS FOR OPTIMAL PERFORMANCE

-BYU turf professor, Dr. Bryan Hopkins, and his colleagues in the Plant and Wildlife Department, have set up a new state-of-the-art facility to study plants and soil in both greenhouse and natural conditions.
-The facility includes a large section of residential and stadium turfgrass.
+BYU turf professor, Dr. Bryan Hopkins, and his colleagues in the Plant and Wildlife Department, have set up a new state-of-the-art facility to study a variety of soil and plant health indicators in both a greenhouse and natural setting.
+The facility includes a large selection of turfgrass species and cultivars used in residential landscapes and sport fields.

 BEFORE SOIL SENSORS

-Initially, BYU maintained the turf farm grass on a standard, timer-based irrigation control system, but over time they realized that understanding the performance of their turf relative to moisture content and nutrient load is crucial.
-One year during Memorial Day weekend their turf farm irrigation system stopped working when no one was around to notice.
-During those four days temperatures rose to 40 °C (100 °F), and the grass in the field slipped into dormancy due to heat stress.
+Initially, BYU maintained the turf facility with a standard, timer-based irrigation controller, but over time they realized that understanding the performance of their turf relative to moisture content and nutrient load is crucial.
+One year during Memorial Day weekend the irrigation system stopped working and no one was around to notice.
+During those four days, temperatures rose to 40 °C (100 °F), and a large section of turf, meant to replicate the football stadium, slipped into dormancy due to heat stress.

 ENVISIONING A FAILPROOF SYSTEM

-In response, Dr. Hopkins began imagining a system of soil moisture sensors to constantly monitor the performance of the turf grass.
-He wanted not only to make sure the turf never died but also to really understand the elements of stress so they could do a better job growing healthy turf.
+In response, Dr. Hopkins began imagining a system of soil moisture sensors to constantly monitor the performance of the plants.
+He wanted not only to make sure the turf never died but also to really understand the elements of stress so they could do a better job maintaining a healthy stand of turf while also reducing inputs.

 WATER CONTENT + WATER POTENTIAL—BETTER TOGETHER

 Soon after, fellow scientists, including Dr. Neil Hansen, installed METER water content and water potential sensors to measure water moving beyond the root zone.
-Combining these measurements, they could clearly see when the grass was reaching stress conditions and how quickly the turf went from the beginning of stress to permanent wilting point.
+Combining these measurements, they could clearly see when the plant reached stress conditions and how quickly the turf went from showing signs of stress to entering dormancy.
 Ancillary measurements of temperature and electrical conductivity provide an opportunity for modeling surface and root zone temperature as well as fertilizer concentration dynamics.

 ERRORS REVEALED

 What the researchers learned was that they were using too much water.
 Dr. Colin Campbell, a METER scientist who worked with BYU on sensor installation, says, “We found in the first year that the plants never got stressed at all.
-So we allowed the water potential at 6 cm to drop into the stress range while observing WP at 15 cm, reducing irrigation inputs in order to push the roots deeper.”
+So we allowed the water potential at 6 cm (~2.5 in) to drop into the stress range while observing WP at 15 cm (~6 in), reducing irrigation inputs in order to push the roots deeper.”

 WHAT THE FUTURE HOLDS